ads-capstone-su23/599_team_project/README.md

 ## Overview
-There is a general consensus that news consumption is detrimental to the physical and mental wellness of readers (McLaughlin et al., 2022).
-This is due to the negative aspects of news media that makes it lucrative and "click-able," but damaging to individuals.
-There are some websites that try to create their own stories of positive news with their own writers/editors, and it is always possible to Google "good news," however these require extra effort on behalf of individuals seeking a healthy news alternative to take a break from negative news.

-There is also a growing trend in people that seek out positive news stories (McIntyre & Gibson, 2016).
-The article by McIntyre and Gibson mention how more popular news sources are encouraging writers to focus on the "silver lining" to a news story, in order to promote and access this growing trend in reader preferences.

-As to the topic of news curation, there have been systems developed using NLP methods like topic-modeling and sentiment analysis, that curate the news based on topic, as in COVID-19, or topics selected by a user.
-However, there is currently no system in place that seeks to curate news from reliable sources like CNN, FOX, Washington-Post, Reuters, The Hill, etc., that focuses on positive stories.

-Therefore, here lies an opportunity to develop a pipeline, perhaps the first step towards a plug-in for phone/web apps, that will feed positive news stories for the day from reliable news sources.
-This will help attend to the growing interest in positive news, as well as mitigate the negative health effects that the current newsfeed have on individuals.

-## Business Problem

 In today's fast-paced digital world, the constant influx of news, especially negative news, can be distracting and even detrimental to mental health (Blades, 2021).
 Simultaneously, manually sifting and curating positive or even "silver-lining" news stories requires intentionality and is tedious and time-consuming.
 News consumers may also view some negative news as necessary; for example, "hard" information like timely, impactful, and current events is reality.
 Many sources will continue to provide hard news of all valances, positive or negative.
 Herein lies an opportunity for the curation of positive, personalized news.